After the Wedding (2006 film)

-After the Wedding (Efter brylluppet) is a 2006 Danish-Swedish drama film directed by Susanne Bier and starring Mads Mikkelsen and Sidse Babett Knudsen.
+After the Wedding (Efter brylluppet) is a 2006 drama film directed by Susanne Bier and starring Mads Mikkelsen and Sidse Babett Knudsen.
 The film was a critical success and was nominated for the Academy Award for Best Foreign Language Film, but lost to The Lives of Others.

 Plot

 Jacob Petersen manages an Indian orphanage.
 With a small staff, he works as hard as he can to keep the orphanage afloat and is personally invested in the young charges—particularly Pramod, whom he has cared for since his birth.
 The orphanage has been in danger of collapse for eight years and faces bankruptcy.
 A Danish corporation offers a substantial donation to maintain the orphanage if Jacob returns to Denmark, where he grew up, to receive the donation in person.
-Apparently the CEO, Jørgen Hannson, wishes to meet Jacob.
+Apparently, the CEO, Jörgen Hansson, wishes to meet Jacob.

 Upset when he learns that Jacob must travel to Copenhagen, Pramod insists that he return for Pramod's birthday, which is in eight days.
 Jacob departs for Denmark; once there he's greeted by a driver and a young man named Christian and checked into a luxurious suite paid for by the corporation.

-Jacob meets with Jørgen, who says he's still considering which project to fund.
-This surprises Jacob, who had understood that the decision was already made.
-Christian is marrying Jørgen's daughter Anna and Jørgen invites Jacob to the wedding.
-During the ceremony, Jørgen's wife Helene notices Jacob.
+Jacob meets with Jörgen, who says he's still considering which project to fund.
+This surprises Jacob, who had understood that the decision was already made when he was invited to Copenhagen.
+Christian is marrying Jörgen's daughter Anna, and Jörgen invites Jacob to the wedding.
+During the ceremony, Jörgen's wife, Helene, notices Jacob.
 They are formally introduced during the reception, but not for the first time: 20 years earlier, she was the love of his life, but he was unfaithful with her best friend and they broke up.

-During Anna's speech at the marriage festivities, Jacob learns that she isn't Jørgen's biological daughter; his suspicion that she might be his own is confirmed by Helene the next day.
+During Anna's speech at the marriage festivities, Jacob learns that she isn't Jörgen's biological daughter; his suspicion that she might be his own is confirmed by Helene the next day.
 Jacob is angry to just be learning this now.
 Helene claims that they'd tried to track him down in India.
 She is compelled to tell Anna about Jacob; the two meet and get along well, if slightly awkwardly.